|Celebrating Strawberry Season|

 Ingredients in most strawberry salads are similar: mixed greens, strawberries, nuts, and cheese.
 However, all sorts of dressings are paired with strawberry salad.
 Many contain significant amounts of vinegar and oil.
 Some are simply vinaigrettes with no strawberries at all.
 I wanted one that was mostly strawberries and naturally sweet with slight balsamic vinegar and even slighter salt notes.
 I used walnut oil because it’s lightly flavored.
 You might prefer almond or even olive oil.
 If your strawberries aren’t very sweet, you might want to increase the amount of agave.
 You could also substitute honey, which is a bit less sweet and harder to mix in.
 Lemon juice is key because its sourness compliments the sweet.
 You might substitute lime juice if you have it on hand.

 |Salad Before Dressing|

 This salad was a perfect potluck dish for the Live Earth Farm Summer Solstice Celebration last weekend.
-Try it for your summertime celebrations!
+Since strawberries are in season throughout the summer months, try it for any and all of your summertime celebrations!

 serves about 8 – 12